-75% or more of the student responses about students being respectful of each other will be positive.
+75% or more of the student responses to the question "Students are respectful to each other" will be positive.

-We used the Youth Truth Survey (given to students in the fall).
+We used the School Climate Survey (given to students in the spring).
 We also used informal input from parents, staff and students.
+Willett staff created baseline assessments for school climate by grade level.
+These baseline assessments have been evaluated to make goals for school climate for the school year.
+Data will be collected at the end of the school year to assess growth in these areas on campus.
 Purchases will be made to support the extracurricular activities on campus.
-Monthly 1st - 3rd and 4th - 6th grade assemblies have been implemented to increase staff and student awareness of expectations, recognize achievements, highlight giving back to the community, positive contributions and make announcements.
-Kindergarten will work in class on these expectations at the appropriate age level..
-An Intramural Director has been hired to help with lunch activities.
+Monthly 1st - 3rd and 4th - 6th grade assemblies have been implemented to increase staff and student awareness of expectations, to highlight giving back to the community, positive contributions and make announcements.
+Kindergarten will work in class on these expectations at the appropriate age level.
+Intramural Directors have been hired to help with lunch activities.
 Hootie the owl visits school weekly to meet with students.
-Student Ambassadors were trained and engaged in the fall of 2015.
-Those sixth grade students train fifth graders in the spring, and this will continue year to year.